dlanza1/9gag-autoscroll/README.md

-Open Java console in your browser and copy:
+Open Javascript console in your browser and copy the code below:

 ```
 s = document.createElement('script');